Cartago, Costa Rica

 Research Focus:Language and literacy intervention and development.

-Diana Abarca, a graduate student pursuing her Master of Arts in Communication Sciences and Disorders, finds inspiration from the people she serves.
+Diana Abarca, a graduate of the Master of Arts in Communication Sciences and Disorders.
+Abarca finds inspiration from the people she serves.
 While earning her bachelor’s degree in communication sciences at UCF, Abarca completed a thesis in which she evaluated an adolescent mother’s use of dialogic reading when reading to her twin boys and the effect that use of dialogic reading had on the boys’ language development.
 Abarca found herself inspired by the mother’s eagerness and willingness to learn new ways to help her children, a feeling which encourages Abarca to work in collaboration with her clients to empower and facilitate their efforts.

 Part of Abarca’s appreciation for her clients stems from her mentor, Dr. Jacqueline Towson.
 Dr. Towson, Abarca says, always reminds her that the reason for their hard work is the children and families that they serve.